Harry Drinkwater: Life

 Drinkwater was born in Warwick on 17 March 1844, the son of George Drinkwater, a coachman, and his wife Eliza.
-At the time of the 1851 Census the family was still living in Warwick, but by 1860 they had moved to Oxford and George had become landlord of the George Inn, 33 Cornmarket Street.
+At the time of the 1851 Census the family remained in Warwick.
+By 1860, however, they had relocated to Oxford, where his father became landlord of the George Inn at 33 Cornmarket Street.

-In 1878 Drinkwater married Rose Carr at St Mark's parish church, Maida Vale, London.
-They made their home at 1 Farndon Road, North Oxford.
-Rose bore him two daughters and a son: Grace in 1879, George in 1880 and Ruth in 1883.
-George attended SS Philip and James Boys' School in Leckford Road, which Drinkwater designed and which was built in 1879.
+In 1878 he married Rose Carr at St Mark's parish church, Maida Vale, London.
+The couple established their home at 1 Farndon Road, North Oxford.
+They had three children: Grace (born 1879), George (born 1880) and Ruth (born 1883).
+Their son George was educated at SS Philip and James Boys' School in Leckford Road, a building designed by Drinkwater and completed in 1879.

-Drinkwater became a Freemason, joining the Alfred Lodge (340).
-He was appointed Junior Deacon in 1881, Worshipful Master and Provincial Grand Senior Warden in 1885.
-He was also initiated into the Royal Arch Chapter and the Knights Templar, and was made a Worshipful Master of the Royal Mark Master Masons.
+Drinkwater was active in Freemasonry, joining Alfred Lodge (340).
+In 1881 he was appointed Junior Deacon; by 1885 he had served as Worshipful Master and as Provincial Grand Senior Warden.
+He was also initiated into the Royal Arch Chapter and the Knights Templar, and became a Worshipful Master of the Royal Mark Master Masons.

-In 1895 Drinkwater fell ill and paid a visit to Wokingham, Berkshire, in the hope of improving his health.
-He died there on Sunday 13 October.
-His funeral was held in Oxford on Wednesday 16 October 1895, when he was buried in St Sepulchre's Cemetery, Oxford.
+In 1895 Drinkwater's health declined, and he travelled to Wokingham, Berkshire, in the hope of recovery.
+He died there on Sunday 13 October 1895.
+His funeral took place in Oxford on Wednesday 16 October, and he was interred in St Sepulchre's Cemetery, Oxford.

-Drinkwater's widow Rose and their three children survived him.
-Their son George followed his father into architecture and also became a painter.
-Rose died in 1926 at her home at 67A St Giles', Oxford, and is buried with her husband in St Sepulchre's Cemetery.
-Their nephew John Drinkwater became a poet and playwright.
+He was survived by his widow and their three children.
+His son George pursued a career in architecture and was also active as a painter.
+Rose Drinkwater died in 1926 at her residence, 67A St Giles', Oxford, and was buried alongside her husband in St Sepulchre's Cemetery.
+Their nephew, John Drinkwater, later became known as a poet and playwright.